zagreo-lab/tasmota-poe/README.md

 # tasmota-poe
 Custom firmware for Tube-CC2652-PoE

-How to install TASMOTA firmaware on Tube-ZB-CC2652-PoE
+How to install TASMOTA firmware on Tube-ZB-CC2652-PoE

 1) You need to compile a bin on gitpod.io, in the workspace /workspace/Tasmota master, modifying 2 files: